Challenging the VA to build a new way to review and release GI Bill funds to veterans.

 Research, interviews, and synthesis

-Over two weeks we interviewed 50+ VA employees, veterans, and educational staff, each with their own specific role and needs in the GI Bill process.
-We chatted about their process and the official—and unofficial—systems they use to do their job.
-We talked about what they hated and what they liked in the current process and what they would want in a new application.
+Over two weeks we interviewed 50+ VA employees, veterans, and educational staff, each with their own specific needs and responsibilities in the GI Bill process.
+We talked about their process, the tools they use, and what they would like to see in a new application.

-What came out of it was thousands of little windows into the current struggles and future opportunities of GI Bill process; a wealth of information for us to analyze and build from.
+What came out of it was hundred of little windows in to the struggles and opportunities of the GI Bill process.
+It was a wealth of information for us to analyze and build from.

 Future flow, facilitation discussions and low-fidelity mockups

-To better understand the different steps, systems, and characters that play a role in the GI Bill process, we really needed to map them on paper.
-Taking the thousands of little tidbits from our interviews, we clustered, defined, and deferred them into specific steps, actions, and outcomes that we could easily map out in a comprehensive user flow.
+To better visualize the different steps, systems, and roles that make up the GI Bill process, we needed to map them on paper.
+We clustered, defined, and deferred the thousands of notes from our interviews into specific steps, actions, and outcomes that we could easily map out in a comprehensive user flow.

-Once we had a solid understanding of the layout of the GI Bill approval process, we were able to identify areas to automate the process, slim down bloated systems, and start creating low-fi mockups of a new way to review Veteran applications.
+Once we had a better understanding of the GI Bill approval process, we were able to identify areas to automate the process, slim down bloated stepsm and start creating low-fi mockups of a new way to approve Veteran applications.

 Now the fun part, making it come to life

 Once we worked with the client to blueprinted a new GI Bill application approval process, we started the putting together hi-fidelity wires.
-Leveraging the Government and VA's design systems (USWDS and VA), we mocked up the individual steps and actions a claims examiner will take when reviewing a veteran's claim for benefits.
+Leveraging the VA's design systems (VA design system), we mocked up the individual steps and actions a claims examiner will take when reviewing a veteran's claim for benefits.

-Once approved, we handed the wires to the development team and were on-call for any request they might have translating the visual designs into modern code.
+Once approved, we handed the wires to the development team and were on-call for any support they might need translating the wires into a working application.

 Testing to make sure it'll work

-As we built certain steps and components of the Benefit Manager application, we would also schedule, organize, and facilitate user testing sessions with dozens of claim examiners.
+As we built certain steps and components of the Benefit Manager application, we would schedule, organize, and facilitate user testing sessions.
 In these sessions we asked user to find certain information and perform common task using the new application.

-While the feedback we got was overwhelmingly positive, we also pinned areas where they struggled or couldn't perform the tasks we asked.
-We then took plotted our findings in an impact vs effort matrix and worked with our client to determine what we can fix now, what we can fix in later releases, and what we can address through training.
+While the feedback we got was overwhelmingly positive, we also identified areas where they struggled or couldn't perform the tasks we asked.
+We then plotted our findings in an impact vs effort matrix and worked with our client to determine what we should fix now, what we should fix later, and what can be solved through training.